matt9527-marist/forge-SimpleDifficultyScaler-1.21.1/README.md

 + chances to spawn Breezes
 + chances for Strays, Husks, and Bogged to spawn in place of Skeletons
 + Creepers can now naturally spawn charged
++ Size of naturally spawning Slimes
++ Mobs can now spawn in the daytime, if so, guaranteed to have at most an iron helmet.

 ### Torment
 + chances to spawn ravagers increased